 - Job Function

 - Metro Area

 - Sales Revenue

 - Number of Employees

 - Public, Private, Education, Government or Non-Profit

 - Year Founded

-To narrow down your B2B list even further, you can also use UpLead’s exclusions.
-Either upload a list of phone numbers, emails or company URLs to exclude, or use the “Exclude from Previous Downloads” feature to screen out leads whose contact information you’ve previously downloaded on UpLead.
+To narrow your B2B list even further, you can use UpLead’s exclusions.
+Either upload a list of phone numbers, emails, or company URLs to exclude or use the “Exclude from Previous Downloads” feature to screen out leads whose contact information you’ve previously downloaded on UpLead.

-UpLead is both intuitive and easy-to-use, even for those who have zero experience with B2B lists.
-Here’s a step-by-step tutorial that will teach you how to use UpLead to supplement your B2B list building efforts:
+UpLead is intuitive and easy to use, even for those without experience with B2B lists.
+Here’s a step-by-step tutorial that will teach you how to use UpLead to supplement your B2B list-building efforts:

 Step 1: Sign up for a free UpLead trial